-A self-employed person earns income directly from his or her own business, and:
+A self-employed person earns income directly from their own business, and:

 - a.
 Does not have federal income tax and FICA payments withheld from a paycheck. - b.
 Does not complete a W-4 for an employer. - c.
 Is not covered by employer liability insurance or worker's compensation. - d.
-Is responsible for his or her own work schedule.
+Is responsible for their own work schedule.